artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 }
 ```

-Meaning we can showcase how easy you can use an inline debugger with source-maps when working with tricky tests.
-That's usually a good step towards moving everyone to a consistent environment.
+With this we can showcase how easy it is to use an inline debugger with source-maps, when working with tricky test logic.
+No more `console.log`.
+That's usually a great way to start moving everyone to a consistent environment.
+Then we add [recommended extensions][vscode-recs] to the project.

-Having a consistent environment might sound a bit corporate for a ~25 person dev team, but there's no
+Trying to set a consistent  development environment might sound a bit corporate for a ~25 person dev team, but one chief advantage is that you can feel comfortable taking time at work to improve your tooling knowing it will improve the tooling of everyone else on your team.

-  - Open Source
-  - Process Separated
-  - Project Oriented
-    - User and project settings
-    - Can provide consistent Artsy dev experience
-  - Carefully extensible
-  - Regular monthly updates
-  - TypeScript codebase
-  - Works really well with TypeScript
-  - Inline Debugging
-  - Inline docs
-  - Shallow to make changes in
+I've been exploring a consolidated Artsy VS Code extension, but

 ### End